vale981/HOPSFlow-Paper/readme.md

 `nixos`.
 If you really want to embark on that route please contact me if you encounter trouble.
 I may not have much time to help you though.

 The actual simulation data is available upon request.
-Checking gigabytes of binary data into git is not a good idea.
+Checking gigabytes of binary data into git is not a good idea.u